dexterrr1133/exchange-rate-etl/README.md

 ## Why this design

-- **Idempotent loads**: uses `Prefer: resolution=merge-duplicates` with a unique constraint on `(date, base_currency, currency)`, so re-running the pipeline never creates duplicate rows — safe to retry on failure.
+- **Idempotent loads**: uses a unique constraint on `(date, base_currency, currency)`, so re-running the pipeline never creates duplicate rows — safe to retry on failure.
 - **No API key required**: Frankfurter is a free, keyless public API, so the pipeline runs with zero external account setup.
 - **Historical tracking**: every day's rates are preserved (not overwritten), enabling trend analysis over time.